 The following recipe is a takeoff on Jane’s.
 I made it in a larger pan, so it would be easier to cut out hearts, if that’s your desire.
 But each time I taste these (just to make SURE they’re OK), I remember Jane.
 And thank her for years of friendship, and inspiration, and chocolate mint squares.

 Want to follow along with the recipe as you look at the pictures?
-Find it here: Melting Mint Hearts.
+Find it here: Melting Mint Brownies.

 This is a very simple recipe.
 We'll start with melted butter, sugar, and salt.